 Here is an album of profoundly emotional songs with a homespun lyricism that recalls Lucinda Williams, Bonnie Raitt’s early 70s recordings and Christine McVie’s poignant songcraft in Fleetwood Mac.

-“What You Really Mean” can be purchased from any of the following:
+“What You Really Mean” can be purchased from the link on the right, and from any of the following:

 iTunes Ireland: https://itunes.apple.com/ie/artist/nicole-maguire/id570366783